 Hi there!
-Today, I want to share with you some of my thoughts about why we should pray scripture.
+I was reading a post from Arabah Joy the other day which reminded me of the importance of having a strategy in prayer.
+So, today I want to share with you some of my thoughts about why we should pray scripture.
 This practice has had transforming effects on my personal prayer life and I believe it can in yours too!

 Prayer is a crucial part of a strong relationship with the Lord.
 Prayer connects God’s kingdom power and resources to our experiences and circumstances.
 Using scripture to form the foundation of our prayers is a powerful way to pray.